Rishikesh0714/Getting-and-Cleaning-data-Assignment/README.md

 Step 5.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-### 4. tidy_HumanActivity_data.txt: Output file which is Tidy Data Specically produce from step 4.
+### 4. tidy_HumanActivity_data.txt: Output file which is Tidy Data Specically produce from step 6 of CodeBook.

-### 5. tidy_HumanActivityMean_data.txt: Output file Tidy Data from step 5, its has mean of every features of tidy_HumanActivity_data.txt grouped by Subjects andActivity
+### 5. tidy_HumanActivityMean_data.txt: Output file Tidy Data from step 7 of CodeBook, its has mean of every features of tidy_HumanActivity_data.txt grouped by Subjects andActivity

 ======================================================================================